Lou Franceschetti

 Louis Carlo Franceschetti (born March 28, 1958) is a Canadian former professional ice hockey player.
 He played in the National Hockey League with the Washington Capitals, Toronto Maple Leafs, and Buffalo Sabres between 1981 and 1991.
-He was selected in the 1978 NHL Amateur Draft by the Washington Capitals, Francheschetti also played for the Toronto Maple Leafs and Buffalo Sabres.
+He was selected in the 1978 NHL Amateur Draft by the Washington Capitals, Franceschetti also played for the Toronto Maple Leafs and Buffalo Sabres.
 Lou was a fan favorite in the late 1980s during his tenure as a Capital, mainly for his hard hits.
-He retired from active play in 1996, and is now working for a warehouse pallet racking construction company in Toronto, called Rax-Co.
+He retired from active play in 1996, and is now working for a warehouse pallet racking construction company in Toronto, called Rax-Company.

 He also played in the Canadian Minor Ball Hockey League, where he played with the York Canadians and finished with 85 goals, 66 assists, and a total of 151 points.